ryankrdh/Roadmap/README.md

 HTML, CSS, Javascript and Json fundamentals: JAN 2021 - MAR 2021

-Work on Python Bootcamp (+pip), Github: APRIL - MAY 2021
+Work on Python Bootcamp, Github: APRIL - MAY 2021

 Postgresql, REST API+DJANGO, Python on the Backend: JUNE - JULY2021